 Skip to content

-Login
+Biometric Login

 Alice Onboarding is a complete solution created for onboarding, but flexible enough to enable other use cases through the same API and SDKs without any additional complexity.

-Here you will find how to easily build a login use case with Alice Onboarding.
+Here you will find how to easily build a biometric login use case with Alice Onboarding.
 In a typical login use case, a user registers itself with a selfie.
 After a while, the user authenticates with a new selfie and is accepted or rejected based on the facial resemblance to the registration selfie.

 Login flow